Coedice/website/.github/SECURITY.md

   involved in the discovery, if any.
 - Whether the vulnerability has already been disclosed.
 - How long an embargo would be required to be safe.

+# Discovery credit
+Discovered vulnerabilities will be acknowledged in this repo once they are patched, along with credit to their discoverer(s).